 What is a Cheat Sheet?

 A Cheat Sheet is essentially a stats pack, giving you instant access to the most important stats for picking bet builders all in one place.
 It’s what I and many of my followers use to help pick player and team selections and they are particularly useful when picking bet builders (a bet that allows you to combine multiple selections from the same match).
+Cheat sheets for football also help with picking expert football tips and predictions.

 Which stats are included on my websites Cheat Sheet Betting Tool?